Yandex Cloud

 • smart_protection: Description of the Smart Protection rule enabled for all traffic with the action type specified in the mode parameter.

-• waf: Web Application Firewall rule description.
+• waf: Web application firewall rule description.
 To add a WAF rule, you must first create a WAF profile.
-The optional parameter block contains:
+The optional setting section contains:

 • waf_profile_id: WAF profile ID.

-If you do not specify the smart_protection or waf rule type, a basic rule will be created with simple filtering based on conditions specified under rule_condition.
+If you do not specify the smart_protection or waf rule type, the system will create a basic rule with simple filtering based on conditions specified under rule_condition.

-For more information about the yandex_sws_security_profile parameters in Terraform, see the relevant Terraform article.
+For more information about yandex_sws_security_profile properties, see this Terraform provider article.

 2. Create the resources: